Ledford tennis edges Central Davidson, 5-4

 Ledford, after winning all of its opening sets, quickly finished off wins by Seamon 6-1, 6-1, White 6-3, 6-1 and Dunbar 6-4, 6-1 to gain the early advantage.
 The Spartans, however, rallied to win at No. 1 and No. 4, taking the second and third sets, before Hill capped her 6-3, 6-4 victory for a 4-2 lead.

-Needing just one win in doubles, Batchek/Hagee quickly won 8-0 as the Panthers, whose only losses have come against powerhouse Salisbury in nonconference play and undefeated Montgomery Central in conference action, earned their fifth victory in a row.
+Needing just one win in doubles, Dunbar/White quickly won 8-0 as the Panthers, whose only losses have come against powerhouse Salisbury in non conference play and undefeated Montgomery Central in conference action, won their fifth match in a row.

 “For my singles match, it was probably just consistency,” Dunbar said.
 “Getting it back and making minimal mistakes.
 (Winning four in singles) did help.
 It just helps you relax more.”